OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Advanced Breakout Board/RP2040 Advanced Breakout Board - Passthrough/README.md

 - For the `Add CPL File` you will need to choose the `CPL - RP2040 Advanced Breakout Board v5.6E - PT.csv` file that is located in the Hardware files folder<br/>
 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7), (note 8), (note 9), (note10)
+If there are not listed issues here you can click on the `NEXT` button. (note 6), (note 7), (note 8), (note 9), (note10)

 Note 6 - You may get an error about the H3 and H4 designators not existing in the BOM file.
 This is OK and you can press `continue`.
 H3 and H4 are for the USB bypass and debug headers.
 They can be skipped.

 Note 7 - You can also use this page to omit parts from the assembly.
 This can primarily be used to not include specific headers or the screw terminals.
 Please only do this if you understand what you are doing as omitting main parts of the design will lead to non-functioning boards.
 We are not responsible for any boards that are non-functioning.

 Note 8 - We have spent extensive time to ensure that the parts chosen will work for this board.
-If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to find replacmeent parts.
+If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to find replacement parts.
 If you are unsure, please feel free to join up in the Discord and ask us.
 It is not uncommon for JLCPCB to have part shortages.
 Most of the parts listed here come back in stock in a few days.
 If that is the case, you may need to wait to place your order until all needed parts are in stock.

 Note 9 - Occasionally JLC will not correctly load the BOM file and there will be parts that are not linked to their proper part number.
 You can either reference the BOM file directly and update these or try loading the BOM file again into JLC.
-Please note that we are not responsible for board made by JLCPCB or any other manufacturer that do note work due to incorrect parts being entered into the parts selector.
+Please note that we are not responsible for boards made by JLCPCB or any other manufacturer that do note work due to incorrect parts being entered into the parts selector.

 Note 10 - Some of the basic LEDs are being phased out by JLC.
 Unless you have stock of them already the 0603 yellow LED (part number C72038) can be used.
 If you want a different color you can explore other 0603 footprint LEDs that will meet your needs.